TinyStepper

 Try this first

-Create safe climbing opportunities: sofa cushions on the floor, a low step stool, or a toddler climbing frame.
-Teach 'feet first' as a dismounting rule and practise it every time.
-Redirect to safe alternatives: 'That shelf isn't for climbing — let's climb on the cushions instead.'
-Anchor furniture to walls as a non-negotiable safety step.
-Provide heavy work activities (pushing, pulling, carrying) that satisfy the same proprioceptive need without the height.
+Create safe climbing opportunities: sofa cushions on the floor, a low step stool, a toddler climbing frame.
+Teach "feet first" as a dismounting rule and practise it every time you help them down.
+Redirect to safe alternatives: "That shelf isn't for climbing — let's climb on the cushions instead."
+Anchor furniture to walls as a non-negotiable safety step (RoSPA highlights this as one of the most important interventions).
+Provide heavy work activities (pushing, pulling, carrying weighted things) that satisfy the same proprioceptive need without the height.
 Use outdoor climbing structures, soft play centres, and playground time to meet the need safely.
-Stay close and spot rather than hovering — let them build confidence within safe boundaries.
+Stay close enough to spot rather than hovering — let them build confidence within safe boundaries.
+Channel the climb-everywhere phase into structured opportunities and it tends to settle by age 3.

 Is excessive climbing normal for toddlers?